Involvement Awards

 - Describe the education or training of members related to the need and community

-- Provide evidence of program, service, or resource impact/results
+- Provide evidence of event, program, or initiative impact/results

-- Evaluate the quality of the lasting effects of the program, service, or resource
+- Evaluate the quality of the lasting effects of the event, program, or initiative

 This award recognizes a student organization that has brought a brand new and innovative program or initiative to the University of Florida campus or Gainesville community.
 The innovative event, program or initiative has a record of its impact that highlights the mission statement of UF’s Division of Student Life: The University of Florida Division of Student Life champions meaningful experiences that foster community connection, career design and lifelong wellbeing.